csc7/PP2_CI/README.md

 </details>
 <br><br>

-2. As a client, I want to see a list of projects that has been carried out by the company, so I have an idea if they are able to address my own projects.
+2. As a user, I want to find a summary of type of wavelets, so I do not need to research for them in different sites on the web.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |